 Extra!
 Extra!
 A headline about a business that has been hacked, breached or exploited is all too common.
 Cases involving exposure of sensitive, controlled data no longer send the same shockwave of disbelief they did a few years ago.
-Furthermore, when exploits are publicized to the community, there is a tendency to assume it is a result of an organizational breach.
+Furthermore, when exploits are publicized, there is a tendency to assume it is a result of an organizational breach.

 But what about other components that factor into the security, or vulnerability, of a company’s data?
 Filtering, patches, security updates and encryption are well-known measures to businesses of all sizes, but often the biggest threat of all to your IT security are – your employees.